DexterLagan/invoicer/README.md

 - `payment-method.txt` - containing the payment method and type or check number separated by a '|' (if applicable, see below).
 3) add a **logo**.

+## Sample Configuration Files
+Here are a few specific configuration files, in particular those which have more than one field, with a separator ('|' by default):

-Here is a sample tax rate file:<br>
+Sample tax rate file:<br>
 `HST|13`

-Here is a sample invoice line:<br>
+Sample invoice line (there is no limit to the number of lines stored):<br>
 `brake bleed|100.00`

-Here are examples of payment method file content:<br>
+Payment Method file examples:<br>
 `check|123`<br>
 or<br>
 `transfert|0`<br>